douganson/connector-bridge-container-installer/README.md

    {Connector API Token} - if a Connector API Token is supplied, it will be set in the configuration initially.
 Otherwise, go to https://<docker host IP address>:8234 and supply it there ("save" first, then "restart")

-   use-long-polling - if the bridge is to be operated behind a NAT were TCP port 28520 is not passed through to the docker host running the bridge image.
+   {use-long-polling} - provide this switch if the bridge is to be operated behind a NAT were TCP port 28520 is not passed through to the docker host running the bridge image.

+   {watson|iothub|aws} - if a cloud provider is specified, users can edit get_bridge.sh and enter their appropriately created cloud credentials near the top of the script.
+See script for details.

 Requirements: